 To keep your Chinese jujube spiky, you’ll need to prune it regularly to encourage more new growth, and maintain a more bushy shape.

-Suitable for planting along fence lines, as a tall hedge, or a specimen plant in vulnerable areas, Chinese jujube will provide good protection against intruders.
+Suitable for planting along fence lines, as a tall hedge, or as a specimen plant in vulnerable areas, Chinese jujube will provide good protection against intruders.

-‘Shanxi Li’ is a thorny, drought-tolerant cultivar suitable for growers in Zones 5-9 and produces large, succulent fruit.
+‘Shanxi Li’ is a thorny, drought-tolerant cultivar suitable for growers in Zones 5-9 that produces large, succulent fruit.
 It thrives in a full sun location with well-draining soil and will reach a mature height of 15-20 feet tall.